Financial Aid and Scholarship Information

 RMC awards these funds to eligible undergraduate students.
 Repayment and interest (fixed at 5% per year) begin nine months after the student finishes school or drops below half time enrollment.
 Perkins loans are offered to students based on eligibility and need.
 Because Perkins funds are limited, availability will be taken into consideration when determining the loan amount offered to the student.

 Qualifications: Students who file the Free Application for Federal Student Aid (FAFSA) and demonstrate exceptional need.
 Awarded by Rocky Mountain College to students enrolled full time.
 If you are eligible for a federal Perkins loan, the Financial Aid Office would have notified you by including it on your financial aid award.
-Upon accepting the loan, you will be required to complete an online Perkins loan entrance counseling session and sign a federal Perkins loan master promissory note.
+Upon accepting the loan, you will be required to complete a Perkins loan entrance counseling session and sign a federal Perkins loan master promissory note.
 To complete loan entrance counseling and sign the master promissory note, please visit the Financial Aid Office.

 Alternative loans, also called private student loans, are available to students who need additional funds to meet educational expenses.
 The student's loan eligibility is determined by the cost of attendance less other financial aid or the annual loan maximum amount as determined by the lender.
 In addition, the lender will look at your credit history and other factors to determine if they will lend to you.
 One lender might deny you while the next approves you because of the different ways they interpret your information.